ianfromdover/cannonball/README.md

 # Known Issues

+Firstly, while testing the build, the target board's ghost does not disappear after confirming its placement.
+This issue does not happen with the mock environment when playing in the Unity Editor.
+Attempted fixes have not been successful yet.

 Due to the limitations of Unity's collision detection system, it is possible for 1 cannonball to hit 2 scoring zones, giving the player more points.

 A saving system was not implemented, making the highscore reset every time the app is opened.
 This is fair because if the player goes to a new location, their highscore should not be compared to that of the previous location.

 # Further Improvements